Rdatatable/data.table/GOVERNANCE.md

 * patch/hotfix development should occur on GitHub as z=odd (1.15.1) and release to CRAN as z=even (1.15.2).

 # Governance history

+Jan 2025: clarify that edits to governance should notify all committers

 Feb 2024: change team name/link maintainers to committers, to be consistent with role defined in governance.